mart337i/Iot_case_report/README.md

     -  A modern, fast web framework for building APIs with Python based on standard Python type hints.
   - SQLAlchemy:
     - A powerful SQL toolkit and Object-Relational Mapping (ORM) library for Python that allows for flexible database access and management.
+  - SQLModel
+    - SQLModel is, a thin layer on top of Pydantic and SQLAlchemy, that is designed to simplify interacting with SQL databases in FastAPI applications
   - uvicorn:
     - An ASGI server implementation for Python, serving as a lightning-fast foundation for ASGI applications like those built with FastAPI.
   - logging: